Direct observation of deterministic macroscopic entanglement

+\N Our two mechanical oscillators are made of lithographically-patterned thin-film aluminum that forms drum-like membranes~\cite{Teufel2011}, each with a mass of $\approx 70~\textrm{pg}$, suspended above a sapphire substrate (Fig.~1B).
+We use the $\fmone=10.9$ MHz mode of the left drum and the $\fmtwo=15.9$ MHz mode of the right drum.
+We manipulate and measure the motion of the drums using electromechanics~\cite{BowenBook}.
+The drums are embedded into a single microwave resonator, known as the `cavity', whose resonance frequency, centered at $\fc=6.0806$ GHz, shifts according to the drums' motion (Fig.~1C, 1D).
+A microwave pulse, reflected off the cavity, imparts forces on the drums and encodes the amplitudes of their quadratures of motion into Doppler-shifted sidebands of the microwave pulse.
+The carrier frequency of the incoming microwave pulse determines whether the drums are cooled, entangled or measured (Fig.~1E).

+\N To entangle the two drums, we irradiate the cavity with two pulses simultaneously.
+One pulse has a carrier frequency of $\fc+\fmone$.
+This results in a two-mode squeezing (TMS) interaction that entangles the cavity with drum 1, by generating correlated photon-phonon pairs: photons at a frequency of $\fc$ and phonons at $\fmone$~\cite{Palomaki710}.
+The other pulse has a carrier frequency of $\fc-\fmtwo$.
+This results in a beam-splitter (BS) interaction that swaps cavity photons at a frequency of $\fc$ with phonons in drum 2 at a frequency of $\fmtwo$~\cite{Palomaki2013}.
+If the TMS and BS interactions were applied separately, the former would energize drum 1 and the latter would cool drum 2~\cite{Kotler:2020SI}.
+However, because we apply the TMS and BS pulses simultaneously, energy flows to both drums.
+Thus, the cavity mediates the interaction between the drums, in a manner that is similar to other theoretical proposals~\cite{Mancini2002,Pinard_2005,Hartmann2008,Hofer2011,Tan2013,Wang2013,Vitali2015,Buchmann2015,Schnabel2015}.
+As a result, strong correlations form between the quadratures of motion.

-\N We are able to perform efficient measurements of the drums by using a pulsed, parametric amplification of their variables.
-Measurement is performed by monitoring the reflected microwave pulse after it has interacted with the drums.
-Since the device must be well-isolated from the environment, it is cooled inside a low-temperature dilution refrigerator ($<20$ mK).
-Therefore, the microwave signal originating from the quantum device has to pass through multiple stages of transmission, isolation and amplification before it is recorded.
-Typically, this results in an effective measurement efficiency that is $\sim 0.01$.
-Here we achieve higher effective efficiency by using the BSB interactions native to the device as a preamplifier, following techniques that were developed for single drum readout~\cite{Reed2017,Delaney2019}.
-Using frequency multiplexing we have extended these methods to improve our measurement efficiency by more than an order of magnitude.
-We employ simultaneous amplified readout of the two drums with total efficiencies of $\eta_1=0.29(6)$ and $\eta_2=0.156(5)$, and a geometric mean of $\eta=0.21(4)$.
-Characterizations of the efficiencies are explained in the Supplementary Information.
-Notice that for an ideal concurrent measurement of position and momentum $\eta$, $\eta_1$ and $\eta_2$ are less than $0.5$, as constrained by the Heisenberg uncertainty principal.
+\N Measurement is performed by amplifying a reflected microwave readout pulse after it has interacted with the drums.
+Typical microwave measurement efficiencies are $\sim 0.01$ even when using the best commercially available low-noise amplifiers.
+Here we achieve higher effective efficiency by using the TMS interactions native to the device as a preamplifier, following techniques that were developed for single drum readout~\cite{Palomaki710,Lecocq2015,Reed2017,Delaney2019}.
+We extend these methods, using frequency multiplexing, and improve our measurement efficiencies by more than an order of magnitude: $\eta_1=\etaone$, and $\eta_2=\etatwo$.
+Ultimately, the Heisenberg uncertainty principle prevents these efficiencies from exceeding $\onehalf$ since they quantify a concurrent measurement of both quadratures of motion~\cite{Caves:1980}.